pmomot/Cure/README.md

 # This is the readme file

-To run this locally, please install all npm dependencies
+To run this locally, please install all npm and bower dependencies

 > npm install
+> bower install

 then, to be able to run it in browser, you need to <br/>
 1. Change database link from localhost to mongolabs in config.js <br/>